bibisixtynine/agar-help-server/README.md

-# WebSockets Echo Server using ws
+# WebSockets Server for agar.team tampermonkey script

 ## By Bibil on march 2022